Laci1953/Cowgol_on_CP_M/README.md

 If more Cowgol source files are used, the first one will give the name of the executable being built, but the last one must contain the 'main' routine.

-C and assembler routines may be called from the cowgol source files.
+C and assembler routines may be called from the cowgol source files (see the folder EXAMPLES).

 HiTech's LINK is used to link the object files and build the final executable.